The M48 was the first US battle tank to dispense with obsolete World War II features, such as the machine gun in the bow.

 The main disadvantage of the tank is its height.
 The original commander’s cupola was overly bulky and complex.
 The M48A5 therefore adopted the Israeli-designed, redesigned and flat commander’s cupola.

-Since some of the shells are stored in the turret ring and turret itself, the tank is potentially susceptible to catastrophic explosions if the turret is penetrated.
+Since some shells are stored in the turret ring and turret itself, the tank is potentially susceptible to catastrophic explosions if the turret is penetrated.

 Unlike the Centurion and later British tanks, which use an electric motor, the M48 uses a hydraulic system to turn the turret.
 This is known to cause serious burns to the tank crew if it breaks after damage in combat.